markusritschel/cookiecutter-pysci-project/README.md

 For an overview of the structure have a look at the section further below.
 The redundant parts (mainly for demonstration purposes) are only few and are listed in the section after the one describing the project structure.

+Once set up, a git repository is automatically initialized.
+If you want to connect it with a remote repository on GitHub (or any other hosted git service) you need to add the respective remote repository to your local repository.

 ## Requirements
 You need to have python installed as well as the python package `cookiecutter`.
 You can do this either via pip or conda.